ncatlab/nlab-content/pages/1/7/3/1/1371/content.md

     |N(C)| \to C
   $$

-  is an equivalence in that it is essentially surjective on the underlying homotopy categories and a weak eqivalence of simplicial sets hom-wise (...details/links...)
+  is an equivalence in that it is essentially surjective on the underlying homotopy categories and a weak equivalence of simplicial sets hom-wise (...details/links...)

   For $S$ any [[simplicial set]], the canonical morphism